AaTekle/cpp-ml/linear_regression/README.md

 * Uses the complete dataset for each update
 * Produces stable gradients
 * Is easy to understand
-* Can be expensive for extremely large datasets

 ### Stochastic Gradient Descent